 The museum addresses a unique set of topics from the Stonewall Riots to LGBT+ relationships to NYC’s LGBT+ club culture.
 Tour the exhibits, then find a book of choice at the Stonewall National Library inside.

 How many fern species can you name?
 Not a lot?
 Well, it’s safe to say that the average person wouldn’t know many.
 Fortunately, this 247.1-acre urban wilderness area takes its name from the 30 species of fern found there.

-If you’re looking for a serene setting for a family gathering or special event, the Fern Forest Nature Center is Coconut Creek’s best-kept secret.
-The outdoor space has a picnic shelter, nature trail, amphitheater and event hall -- plus a beautiful view at every fern.
+If you’re looking for a calm place to relax just minutes from the urban hustle and bustle or a serene setting for a family gathering or special event, the Fern Forest Nature Center is Coconut Creek’s best-kept secret.
+The outdoor space has a beautiful and shady boardwalk, several miles of nature trails, a picnic shelter, amphitheater and event hall -- plus a beautiful view at every fern.

 11. Fort Lauderdale Antique Car Museum, Fort Lauderdale